 Ski patrollers at Asessippi all belong to and are trained under the Canadian Ski Patrol (CSP), a National Organization that provides safety and rescue services in ski areas and at non-skiing events across Canada.
 The number one job is safety first.
 Most injuries are preventable.
 Please Know the Code….

 There are elements of risk that common sense and personal awareness can help reduce.
 Regardless of how you decide to use the slopes, always show courtesy to others.
 Please adhere to the code listed below and share with others the responsibility for a safe outdoor experience.

 - Always stay in control.
 You must be able to stop, or avoid other people or objects.

 - People ahead of you have the right-of-way.
 It is your responsibility to avoid them.

 - Do not stop where you obstruct a trail, or are not visible from above.

 - Before starting downhill or merging onto a trail, look uphill and yield to others.

-- If you are involved in or witness a collision or accident, you must remain at the scene and identify yourself to Ski Patrol.
+- If you are involved in or witness a collision/accident you must remain at the scene and identify yourself to the Ski Patrol.

 - Always use proper devices to help prevent runaway equipment.